momentohq/public-dev-docs/docs/cache/develop/sdks/java/index.md

 ## Requirements

-- A Momento Auth Token is required; you can get one from the [Momento Web Console](https://console.gomomento.com/).
+- A Momento API Key is required; you can get one from the [Momento Web Console](https://console.gomomento.com/).
 - At least the java 8 run time installed
 - mvn or gradle for downloading the sdk